cavaunpeu/willwolf.io-source/content/articles/soft-power-in-the-age-of-generative-models.md

 At present, the United States has a largely [isolationist president](https://www.nationalreview.com/2017/01/trump-foreign-policy-isolationsim-america-first-allies-nato-trans-pacific-partnership/) in Donald Trump.
 Since the beginning of his term, American soft power has fallen globally according to the Portland [Soft Power 30](https://softpower30.com/).
 Trump himself is unconcerned with others actively [laughing](https://www.rollcall.com/2018/09/25/world-leaders-laugh-as-trump-boasts-of-accomplishments/) at him and his country.

-*In this [Information Age](https://en.wikipedia.org/wiki/Information_Age), where as of writing over 60% of the world's population owns a mobile phone, a dwindling interest in soft power institutions is an opportunity missed.*
+By 2018, Statista estimates that there were 1.67 billion "pay TV households" worldwide.[^9] By 2019, they estimate that half of private households had a computer.[^10] Finally, Pew Research estimates that "more than 5 billion people have mobile devices, and over half of these connections are smartphones."[^11]

--- insert stats about phones, computers, tvs, etc. --
+*In [Information Age](https://en.wikipedia.org/wiki/Information_Age), a dwindling interest in soft power institutions is a **major** opportunity missed.*

 In a recent article, Joseph Nye, the Harvard professor who coined the term “soft power” itself, neatly summarizes this phenomenon: